Riggstadt/Photodiode_Amplifier/README.md

 gain-crossing frequency, the ROC resolves to 20dB / decade, proper stability is achieved.

 ## Considerations
-There are fout main considerations when building out the compensated TIA pictured in this doc. :
+There are several main considerations when building out the compensated TIA pictured in this doc. :
 - Bandwidth: Feedback Capacitor CF degrades the bandwidth of the TIA
 - Op-amp GBP: High-bandwidth TIA's neccessitate op-amp with large GBPs
 - Stray Capacitances: Any stray capacitance across the gain resitor alters the transfer function of the circuit